redhat-developer/app-services-cli/docs/commands/rhoas_dedicated_deregister-cluster.md

 ### Examples

 ```
-# Deregister an OpenShift cluster with Red Hat Streams for Apache Kafka by selecting from a list of available clusters
+# Deregister an OpenShift cluster from use with Red Hat Streams for Apache Kafka by selecting from a list of available clusters
 rhoas dedicated deregister-cluster

-# Deregister an OpenShift cluster with Red Hat Streams for Apache Kafka by specifying the cluster ID.
+# Deregister an OpenShift cluster from Red Hat Streams for Apache Kafka by specifying the cluster ID
 rhoas dedicated deregister-cluster --cluster-id 1234-5678-90ab-cdef

 ```